MAPPA - Annual report

 The Scottish Prison Service (SPS) is committed to protecting the public from harm as a Responsible Authority in the operation and governance of the MAPPA.

-The risk assessment and management of offenders in custody who are subject to release on licence is carried out in partnership with Local Authority Criminal Justice Social Workers, through an enhanced version of the Integrated Case Management (ICM) process.
+The risk assessment and management of individuals in custody who are subject to release on licence is carried out in partnership with Local Authority Justice Social Workers, through an enhanced version of the Integrated Case Management (ICM) process.

-Such offenders are risk assessed by Prison Based Social Workers, using a structured professional judgement approach informed by a variety of risk assessment tools.
-For certain offenders, a Psychological Risk Assessment may be carried out by SPS Forensic Psychologists and used to inform ICM case conferences and at key points in an individual's time in custody, to share information and inform action plans.
+Such individuals are risk assessed, using a structured professional judgement approach informed by a variety of risk assessment tools.
+For certain individuals, a Psychological Risk Assessment may be carried out by SPS Forensic Psychologists and used to inform ICM case conferences and at key points in a person's time in custody, to share information and inform action plans.

 SPS is represented on the MAPPA National Strategic Group, MAPPA Development Group and short-life working groups established to progress the future delivery of MAPPA.
-SPS have representation on Police Scotland's Offender Management Working Group and Prison Governors contribute to and attend Strategic Oversight Groups.
+Prison Governors also contribute to and attend local Strategic Oversight Groups.

 Ensuring all internal practitioners and stakeholders are aware of relevant policy and guidance including:

-SPS delivered a total of 360 completions of its range of offending behaviour programmes to individuals who were assessed as eligible and motivated to participate:
+The SPS delivered 321 completions of its range of offending behaviour programmes to individuals who were assessed as eligible and motivated to participate:

 |Programme||Target Risk||Number of Completions|